Interpretable Embeddings with Sparse Autoencoders: A Data Analysis Toolkit: Experiments

 \textbf{Ground truth evaluation.} We construct a property-based benchmark across 6 datasets (10k texts each): ChatbotArena prompts \& responses \citep{chatbotarena}, DeepSeek-R1 reasoning traces \citep{mixtureofthoughts}, Pile documents \citep{Pile}, arXiv q-bio abstracts \citep{arxivbio} and Reddit short stories \citep{redditstories}.
 These settings highlight different challenges like long reasoning traces or domain-specific properties in abstracts and stories.
 For each dataset, we create a small set of 30-50 \textit{property} queries and use an LLM to judge ground truth relevance.
 We benchmark both Llama 70B and 8B SAEs against embedding baselines representing semantic similarity (OpenAI and Gemini), embeddings representing documents for retrieval with an instruction (Qwen), term-based matching with LLM query expansion (BM25+LLM), and embeddings representing semantic similarity with LLM query expansion (OpenAI+LLM and Gemini+LLM) (details in Table \ref{tab:ret_baselines}).
 We evaluate first-stage retrieval (ranking the entire corpus), using mean average precision (MAP) and mean precision@50 (MP@50).
 For methods with hyperparameters (number of phrases, temperature), we fix the hyperparameter to be the one with best MAP averaged across all datasets, but also report the full range and show dependence in Figures \ref{fig:ret/bm25_hyperparams}--\ref{fig:ret/sae_hyperparams}.

 \textbf{SAE embeddings generally outperform or match all baselines.} We present MAP scores in \Cref{fig:ret/MAP} and MAP@50 scores in \Cref{fig:ret/MP@50}.
 We observe that the SAE works better for model-related data (chat responses, reasoning traces, and the Pile), which is notably similar to our SAE's training dataset (LMSYS-1M \cite{lmsys}).
-Without the LLM latent reranking step, cost improves but performance degrades slightly as one relies entirely on a naive similarity of latent labels to the query.\footnote{Note that due to the interpretability of latents, a user theoretically has full control over each latent's ranking, and can rerank the latents themselves.} After relabeling all latents using the Pile and LMSYS-1M, we see improvements in datasets with similar distributions, suggesting that retrieval quality is best for datasets similar to the SAE's feature labeling dataset.
+Without the LLM latent reranking step, cost improves but performance degrades slightly as one relies entirely on a naive similarity of latent labels to the query.\footnote{Theoretically, a user can also rerank the latents themselves using the descriptions.} After relabeling all latents using the Pile and LMSYS-1M, we see improvements in datasets with similar distributions, suggesting that retrieval quality is best for datasets similar to the SAE's feature labeling dataset.
 By aggregating the strongest baseline (OpenAI+LLM) and SAE, we achieve better performance than any individual method (Table \ref{tab:ret_rerank}).

 \textbf{SAEs work well as they capture implicit properties.} We examined qualitative examples where SAEs outperform our baselines (Tables \ref{tab:ret/repetitive}, \ref{tab:ret/chain-of-thought}).
-Given the query "model stuck in repetitive loop", our dense embedding baseline returns a document \textit{about} repetitive loops (``The context memory is getting corrupted''), whereas SAE embeddings return a document \textit{with} repetitive loops (``de la peur et de la peur et'').
-Traditional embeddings appear biased towards the semantics of the query, in contrast to SAE embeddings where features can directly encode the queried property (e.g. latent \#30037 has the label ``model is stuck in repetitive output loop'').
+Given the query "model stuck in repetitive loop", dense embeddings return a document \textit{about} repetitive loops (``The context memory is getting corrupted''), whereas SAE embeddings return a document \textit{with} repetitive loops (``de la peur et de la peur et'').
+Dense embeddings appear biased towards the semantics of the query, whereas SAE features can directly encode the queried property (e.g. latent \#30037 has the label ``model is stuck in repetitive output loop'').
 Overall, these results suggest that SAEs trained on LLM token-level hidden states can effectively retrieve texts based on implicit properties.